Christine Joo, EdD, PLLC

 About

-Christine Joo is a licensed psychologist in Washington State with extensive clinical experience dating back to 2003.
+Christine Joo is a Washington State licensed psychologist with over two decades of clinical experience since 2003.
 She holds a Doctor of Education degree in Counseling Psychology and a Master of Arts degree in Mental Health Counseling.

 Black Lives Matter/ Gay Lives Matter/ Trans Lives Matter/ Protect Asian Lives